wirybeaver/wirybeaver.github.io/_posts/2018-09-07-data-mining-note.md

 multually exclusive: no two rules cover the same record.<br>
 exhausitive: cover entire attribute space.

 ordered rule: rules are ordered by decreasing order of their pririty.
 A test record is classified by the highest-rank rule that covers the record.
-Pro: avoid the problem of conflicting classes predicited by multiple rules. <nr>
+Pro: avoid the problem of conflicting classes predicited by multiple rules. <br>
 unordered rule: Allows a record to trigger multiple rules and consider the consequent of each rule as a vote to a particular class.
 Pro: model build is cheap due to no rule sorting. less susceptible to erros caused by wrong rules.
 Con: prediction is expenssive.
 A test record must be compared against the antecedent of each rule.

 rule-based ordering: Individual rule is ordered by some rule quality measure.
 Pro: Each record is classified by the best rule covering it.
 Con: low-rank rules are less expressive.<br>